💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 And I know that you also had a very handy dandy piece on our website that you kind of share like a bunch of different packages and whatnot.

 And you might be able to get that up and show folks so they can check it out as well.

 Yeah, totally.
 You can see my screen here.

 So this is just a React site with Airtable inside where you can submit to Airtable and then your submission will pop up actually in this graph.

-These are all community -supported packages that run with workers.
+These are all community supported packages that run with workers.
 You got routing, you got authenticating, and a whole bunch of other stuff.

-You inquire to your API with GraphQL.
+You can query to your API with GraphQL.

-These are sort of what we get from the community, and they should just work.
+These are sort of what we get from the community and they should just work.